The original LEGO

 - Cool Horse: Since the 1990s, the various factions often had unique horse armor at their disposal.

-- Cool Ship: The Black Knights were the only faction to prefer coastal or river environments and own quite a lot of ships.
+- The Black Knights were the only faction to prefer coastal or river environments and owned quite a lot of ships and boats.
 The biggest ship set of the castle theme, the war cog "Sea Serpent", fully fits this trope.

 - The 2007-2009 Castle line features the Skeleton Ship and the Troll Warship.